PeterJudgeZA/conference_api/README.md

 # Conference API Example
 This repo contains examples of ABL REST services for "Conference API" that's used in some PUG sessions.

+This repository contains the business logic and service interfaces of an example "Conference API".
+The ABL business

+## Project structure
+The main folders are
+`/db`
+Contains the `conf` database and schema

+`/src/logic/**`
+`/src/BusinessLogic/**`
+Contains ABL business logic, mainly in .P form.
+This code represents an existing AppServer-enabled OpenEdge application

+`/src/Conference/SI/**`
+Contains service interfaces, such as WebHandlers and JSON mapping files.

+`/tlr/**`
+Contains property and other files to tailor the install.
+The included `openedge.merge` file contains handler mappings and can be added to a PASOE instance using the `oeprop -f path/to/openedge.merge` command.

 ## Services

 All the URI's here are relative to the instance and webapp.
 The root URI is something like `http://localhost:8830/api/'

+The suggested handler configuration is in the `tlr/openedge.merge` file.
+This contains mappings for a hand-coded WebHandler-based approach , as well as a DataObjectHandler approach that uses the `Conference\SI\conf.map` file for mapping the individual requests.
+The URI's are almost identical between those approaches; the primary difference being that the DOH uses a `/web/conf/talks` prefix, and the hand-coded WebHandler uses `/web/talks`.
+This is so that we can have both styles in the same webapp.

 ### Talks
 These URI's are handled by the `Conference.SI.TalksWebHandler` mapped in `openedge.properties`